If you have ever thought about becoming an organ and tissue donor, April is National Donate Life Month and there’s no time like the present.

 Americans are encouraged throughout the month to register through planned activities in local communities.

-Summit Healthcare Regional Medical Center in Show Low, Arizona is one of many healthcare organizations that collaborate with Donor Network of Arizona’s Health Care for Hope campaign.
+Summit Healthcare in Show Low, Arizona is one of many healthcare organizations that collaborate with Donor Network of Arizona’s Health Care for Hope campaign.

-“It’s a community awareness campaign to get the word out about the need for donation in Arizona and how signing up and registering can provide the gift of hope to someone waiting and praying for their miracle,” said Susan Bowles, professional development specialist at Summit Healthcare Regional Medical Center.
+“It’s a community awareness campaign to get the word out about the need for donation in Arizona and how signing up and registering can provide the gift of hope to someone waiting and praying for their miracle,” said Susan Bowles, professional development specialist at Summit Healthcare.

-Summit Healthcare Regional Medical Center participates in a number of events in April.
+Summit Healthcare participates in a number of events in April.

 “We do our annual flag raising ceremony for the Donor Network of Arizona flag where CEO Ron McArthur gives a speech and invites the community to be part of the registration campaign,” Bowles said.
 “There are tables set up in the hospital and we’re fortunate to display one of the many panels from the Donor Network of Arizona’s donor quilt.”